mathspp/mathspp/pages/03.talks/_20230717-textual-todo-tutorial/text.md

----
-title: Build a terminal TODO application with Textual
+# Build a terminal TODO application with Textual
----

 ## EuroPython 2023